-Soil organic matter (SOM) is key to maintaining soil fertility, mitigating climate change, combatting land degradation, and conserving above- and below-ground biodiversity and associated soil processes and ecosystem services.
-In order to derive management options for maintaining these essential services provided by soils, policy makers depend on robust, predictive models identifying key drivers of SOM dynamics.
-Existing SOM models and suggested guidelines for future SOM modelling are defined mostly in terms of plant residue quality and input and microbial decomposition, overlooking the significant regulation provided by soil fauna.
-The fauna controls almost any aspect of organic matter turnover, foremost by regulating the activity and functional composition of soil microorganisms and their physical-chemical connectivity with soil organic matter.
-We show lots of quantitative examples that demonstrate a very strong impact of soil animals on carbon turnover, increasing or decreasing it by several dozen percent, sometimes even turning C sinks into C sources or vice versa.
-This is demonstrated not only for earthworms and other larger invertebrates but also for smaller fauna such as Collembola.
-We suggest that inclusion of soil animal activities (plant residue consumption and bioturbation altering the formation, depth, hydraulic properties and physical heterogeneity of soils) can fundamentally affect the predictive outcome of SOM models.
-Understanding direct and indirect impacts of soil fauna on nutrient availability, carbon sequestration, greenhouse gas emissions and plant growth is key to the understanding of SOM dynamics in the context of global carbon cycling models.
-We argue that explicit consideration of the soil fauna is essential to make realistic modelling predictions on SOM dynamics and to detect expected non-linear responses to global change, and we suggest that guidelines for future SOM modelling should implement the role of soil fauna.
-This had been the reason for bringing into being the COST (European Cooperation in Science and Technology) Action ES 1406 (KEYSOM - Soil fauna: key to new carbon models), which we briefly introduce.
-KEYSOM brings together biogeochemists and soil ecologists from 23 EU countries and provides a research network for improving SOM models by implementing the role of the soil fauna as a basis for sustainable soil management.
-An interdisciplinary platform of experimentalists and modellers is presently identifying the most burning research gaps and working on a new modelling approach.
-The current state of discussion is presented here.
-In the next years KEYSOM will also perform a large-scale field experiment, assure better access to experimental data, and inform decision makers.
+50 Soil organic matter (SOM) is key to maintaining soil fertility, mitigating climate change, combatting land degradation, and conserving above- and below-ground biodiversity and 51 associated soil processes and ecosystem services.
+In order to derive management options for 52 maintaining these essential services provided by soils, policy makers depend on robust, predictive 53 54 models identifying key drivers of SOM dynamics.
+Existing SOM models and suggested guidelines for future SOM modelling are defined mostly in terms of plant residue quality and 55 56 input and microbial decomposition, overlooking the significant regulation provided by soil fauna.
+The fauna control almost any aspect of organic matter turnover, foremost by regulating the 57 58 activity and functional composition of soil microorganisms and their physical-chemical 59 connectivity with soil organic matter.
+We demonstrate a very strong impact of soil animals on 60 carbon turnover, increasing or decreasing it by several dozen percent, sometimes even turning C 61 sinks into C sources or vice versa.
+This is demonstrated not only for earthworms and other larger 62 invertebrates but also for smaller fauna such as Collembola.
+We suggest that inclusion of soil 63 animal activities (plant residue consumption and bioturbation altering the formation, depth, 64 hydraulic properties and physical heterogeneity of soils) can fundamentally affect the predictive outcome of SOM models.
+Understanding direct and indirect impacts of soil fauna on nutrient 65 availability, carbon sequestration, greenhouse gas emissions and plant growth is key to the 66 understanding of SOM dynamics in the context of global carbon cycling models.
+We argue that 67 explicit consideration of soil fauna is essential to make realistic modelling predictions on SOM 68 dynamics and to detect expected non-linear responses of SOM dynamics to global change.
+We 69 70 present a decision framework, to be further developed through the activities of KEYSOM, a European COST action, for when mechanistic SOM models include soil fauna.
+The research 71 activities of KEYSOM, such as field experiments and literature reviews, together with dialogue 72 73 between empiricists and modellers, will inform how this is to be done.

-Keywords
+75 Keywords

-- 82 Carbon turnover, soil organic matter modelling, soil invertebrates, aggregate formation, spatial - 83 heterogeneity, regional differences, ecosystem engineers
+Carbon turnover, soil organic matter modelling, soil invertebrates, aggregate formation, spatial heterogeneity, regional differences, ecosystem engineers, COST Action KEYSOM

-1. Introduction
+79 1.
+Introduction